 CRNA Job Satisfaction

 A job as a CRNA can be very rewarding.
 CRNAs have the opportunity to make a difference in the lives of their patients on a daily basis.
 A CRNA works alongside their patient from initial pre-surgery consultation to post-operative recovery.
 They work with patients who are going through surgical or diagnostic procedures that are oftentimes stressful and overwhelming.
-During that time a CRNA is not only a provider of clinical anesthesia care, but is also a source of comfort.
+During that time a CRNA is not only a provider of clinical anesthesia care but is also a source of comfort.
 By providing excellent care and bedside manner, CRNAs instill confidence in the safety and efficacy of their work and help their patients not only physically, but psychologically and emotionally as well.

 CRNAs report a general feeling of professional comradery amongst their colleagues, which contributes to job satisfaction.
 CRNAs seem to share similar goals and take pride in their chosen profession.
-When a CRNA is committed to providing the best patient care and improving that care based upon their experiences, they will likely derive much personal satisfaction from their career.
+When a CRNA is committed to providing the best patient care and improving that care based on their experiences, they will likely derive much personal satisfaction from their career.

 CRNA jobs often offer a high level of professional responsibility and autonomy.
 Because CRNAs are experts in their field, they are often called upon to make critical decisions regarding the care of their patients.
 While this sometimes creates a high-stress environment, a job well done can lead to high personal satisfaction.
 Since a CRNA can practice in virtually all types of medical settings, he or she has the ability to find a job that is well suited to his or her individual skills and interests.
-The ability of some CRNAs to make specific choices regarding where they practice, what types of patients they most often see, and what types of procedures they specialize in makes a lifelong career as a CRNA very fulfilling.
+The ability of some CRNAs to make specific choices regarding where they practice, what types of patients they most often see, and what types of procedures they specialize in making a lifelong career as a CRNA very fulfilling.

 The Future for CRNAs

 Obtaining certification as a CRNA is a step into a career field with many growth opportunities.
 The CRNA jobs outlook in the United States appears to be very positive.
 As the population ages and the demand for healthcare and anesthesia services increases, medical facilities will need to make smart staffing choices to help keep their costs as low as possible.
 Based on recent studies, CRNAs are proving to be the most cost-effective solution for healthcare facilities looking to provide quality anesthesia services.
-With the current government-lead emphasis on reducing the cost of healthcare for private payers, insurance companies, and hospitals, the benefit of hiring a CRNA has never been more pronounced.
+With the current government-lead emphasis on reducing the cost of health care for private payers, insurance companies, and hospitals, the benefit of hiring a CRNA has never been more pronounced.
 CRNAs graduating today are entering an environment where their specialized skills and expertise are in high demand, and it appears as though that demand will only continue to increase in the near future.